MtADATA3101/Course_Documents_2025/lectures/DATA_3101_webscraping.md

 There is more than one approach, but here’s what I suggest:

-- Get a list of the links for a specific volume from the homepage
+- For a single volume, get a list of the links for all the related article pages from the homepage
   - To do this, we’ll need to use str_subset() function from Chapter 15 Regular Expressions
   - Here are some links for volume 43: